hyasuda/tracking/README.md

 ## Run
 To run execution file, do the following command for example
 `./muong2edmsim macro/tmp_track_0.mac`
-Output file name can be editted in include/ApplicationManager.hh
+Output file name can be changed by commenting out the line: /mu/run/fileName in macro/tmp_track_0.mac
-`  sprintf(filename,"data/mug2edm_%s_%s.root",buff,tok);`
+Other available commands can be found in macro/tmp_track_0.mac

 ## Visualization
 To enable OpenGL visualization, set